top of page

 Prepare the Apples

-4. Peel and core the apples; cut into thick slices.
-In a pan over medium heat, melt the butter.
-Add the apples, sugar, lemon juice and cinnamon; stir to combine.
-Sauté until the apples begin to soften, about 5 minutes.
-Do not overcook.
-Set aside and allow to cool.
+4. Peel, core, and cut the apples into thick slices.
+In a pan over medium heat, melt the butter, then add the apples, sugar, lemon juice, and cinnamon.
+Stir to combine.

 Prepare the Filling